Amber Alert (film)

-Amber Alert is a 2024 American thriller film directed by Kerry Bellessa and co-written by Bellessa and Joshua Oram.
-The film stars Hayden Panettiere and Tyler James Williams as two ordinary citizens who become embroiled in a high-stakes pursuit after receiving an AMBER Alert about a child abduction alongside Saidah Arrika Ekulona, Kevin Dunn, Katie McClellan, Ducky Cash, Claire Slemmer, and Dinora Walcott.
+Amber Alert is a 2024 American thriller film, written and directed by Kerry Bellessa and Joshua Oram.
+The film stars Hayden Panettiere and Tyler James Williams as two ordinary people who find themselves caught up in a very dangerous situation as a result of an AMBER alert that has been issued for the abduction of a child.
+The film also features Saidah Arrika Ekulona and Kevin Dunn.